The term ‘berserk’ comes from the Viking name ‘Berserkers’.

 The songs and storytelling of the evening’s festivities smoulder in the morning fire as day breaks in a foreign hostile land.

 Fierce demons, monsters of lore spoken of in the tales of the night, slip back into the darkness whence they came.

 Early morning mist breaks over the settlement, bleats from sheep and yips of dogs from various locations sounds all is well, a common sound, as the mainstay of the community is herded for safety.
 Viking man, woman, child, dog and sheep are dependent on each other for survival in this harsh and unforgiving land.

-Morning stillness is shredded, like a sword piercing, ripping through fabric, as a sudden alarming cacophony of barking dogs erupts the community into a beehive of activity, as heavily armed warriors sprint toward the clamor.
-Survivalist instinct pounds with every heart beat as adrenaline filled veins swell in each warriors temples, as peering eyes search to discern the threat concealed in the layers of early dawn mist.
+Morning stillness is shredded, like a sword piercing, ripping through the fabric, as a sudden alarming cacophony of barking dogs erupts the community into a beehive of activity, as heavily armed warriors sprint toward the clamour.
+Survivalist instinct pounds with every heartbeat as adrenaline-filled veins swell in each warrior’s temples, as peering eyes search to discern the threat concealed in the layers of early dawn mist.

 Searching, studying fleeting shadows hidden in misty dragon breath, boiling, churning dissipating, vanishing into thin air as the warming light of a burning morning sun sweeps the field clear to reveal all.

 With the mist dissipating into thin air, the wolves lose their nerve with the sight of menacing humans and instinctively retreat back into the tree line, eyes peering from the shadows, as men embrace and pet, a distant ancestor, Viking Sheepdogs.
 Known today as the Icelandic Sheepdog this intelligent working dog sounded the alarm for the human pack to join the canine forces.

 The threat now out of sight for the moment, the settlement returns to the usual early morning routine of rugged Viking life.

 Necessities of Survival